-The cannery was operated by Kildala Packing Company until 1925 when the Canadian Fishing Company purchased three plants owned by Kildala including Kildala Cannery on Rivers Inlet, Manitou Cannery on Deans Channel and Carlisle Cannery on the Skeena River.
-Today, the Canadian Fishing Company is known as Canfisco that includes associate companies in California, Oregon, Washington, and Alaska.
+The cannery was operated by Kildala Packing Company until 1925 when it was purchased by the Canadian Fishing Company.
+The Canadian Fishing Company Limited was incorporated in British Columbia in 1908.
+It grew out of operations of the New England Fish Company‘s halibut operations on the British Columbia Coast.
+The New England Fish Company was organized in 1868 by fish dealers doing business in Boston so they could supply themselves with halibut from the Atlantic Banks.
+To satisfy increased demand the company began fishing for halibut on the west coast in 1893.
+In 1905, five Vancouver men organized an association, a predecessor to the Canadian Fishing Company, to produce halibut for the New England Fishing Company and other distributors.
+In 1923, the company purchased the freezing and cold storage plant at Butedale.
+In 1925, the company purchased three plants owned by Kildala Packing Company at Rivers Inlet, Manitou Cannery on Deans Channel, and Carlisle Cannery on the Skeena River.
+Today, the Canadian Fishing Company is known as Canfisco which includes associate companies in California, Oregon, Washington, and Alaska.
 Canfisco is owned by the Jim Pattison Group, the third-largest privately held company in Canada, with operations in a wide range of business areas including automotive, food, media, packaging, entertainment, periodical distribution, export, and financial services.
 Read more here and here.
 Explore more of Carlisle here: